 Smolts were collected from 15 index rivers in eastern Canada in May and June 2008: LaHave, Margaree (Nova Scotia), Nashwaak, Southwest Miramichi, Little Southwest Miramichi, Kedgwick, Upsalquitch (New Brunswick), Saint-Jean, de la Trinité (Québec), Conne, Rocky, Campbellton, Exploits, Western Arm Brook (Newfoundland), Sand Hill River (Labrador).
 Scale and adipose tissue samples from 1SW fish returning to13 of these rivers were obtained in 2009, and the same two tissue types were taken 2SW fish returning to 6 of these rivers in 2010.
 Tissues for all Canadian river smolts and adults have been dried and processed at the University of Waterloo laboratory in winter of 2010.
-Data on C and N ratios are currently undergoing statistical analyses, with some analyses to be completed pending abilities to acquire additional funs for the analysis of 2010 and 2011 West Greenland samples.
+Data on C and N ratios are currently undergoing statistical analyses, with some analyses to be completed pending abilities to acquire additional funds for the analysis of 2010 and 2011 West Greenland samples.
+Similar tissues from the 15 post-smolts captured in August 2008 have been processed as above.
 Similar tissues (liver, dorsal muscle, adipose, caudal fin, scales) from the 63 postsmolts and 22 adult salmon captured in September 2009 were collected and analysed.
 The extended sampling program at West Greenland collected similar tissues from 412 non-maturing 1SW-4SW salmon from in 2009 and 358 non-maturing 1SW-3SW salmon in 2010 The 2009 West Greenland samples have been analysed, while the 2010 samples are about to be processed.
-A summary presentation of an initial scientific analysis was prepared and presented at the "Salmon Summit" conference Oct.
+A summary presentation of an initial scientific analysis was prepared and presented at the "Salmon Summit"

+conference Oct.
 11-13, 2011, La Rochelle (France).
 A manuscript was subsequently prepared and submitted to the ICES Journal of Marine Science as part of the symposium proceedings.
 Revisions to the manuscript, based on external review comments, have now been completed with the revised paper scheduled to be sent back to the Editor on February 1, 2012.
 Heather Dixon, PhD student working on this project, successfully defended her Thesis Proposal on January 23, 2012.
 Subsequent progress should follow based on her proposed research.
-Work planned for 2012 includes processing of samples from West Greenland, analysis of stomach contents, collating material for a comparative scale analysis of all West Greenland samples is the need to acquire additional funds to analyse the larger than anticipated sample archive that the project has assembled.
+Work planned for 2012 includes processing of samples from West Greenland, analysis of stomach contents, collating material for a comparative scale analysis paper, and preparing for the PhD oral comprehensive exam.
+A key impediment to the analysis of all West Greenland samples is the need to acquire additional funds to analyse the larger than anticipated sample archive that the project has assembled.